Gilandel/utils-old/utils-assertor/README.md

 ## Output details

 ### toThrow
-Throw an exception if the assertion is false.
+Throw an exception if the assertion is false, otherwise returns the last checked value.
 Three ways to personalize the exception exist:
 - a message:
 	The message can be personalized via arguments injection and locale.
 	Back-side the method String.format will be called with these arguments.